jspm/jspm/cli/docs.md

   - --map can point to JSON, JS, or HTML files, and maps will be extracted appropriately
   - Maps behave like lockfiles; versions are locked to resolutions from the input map
   - Output map is controlled by --out flag, supporting the same file types:
-    ΓÇó JSON: Just the import map
+    - JSON: Just the import map
-    ΓÇó JS: An import map injection script that can be included with a script tag (recommended) ΓÇó HTML: The import map is injected directly into the HTML file contents
+    - JS: An import map injection script that can be included with a script tag (recommended)
+    - HTML: The import map is injected directly into the HTML file contents

 Enhanced Security and Performance:
   - Use --integrity to add SRI (Subresource Integrity) hashes to the import map
   - Use --preload to generate preload link tags when using HTML output, improving load performance
   - Preload supports both "static" (explicit imports) and "dynamic" (conditional imports) modes

-### Options
+**Options**
 * `-m, --map` _&lt;file&gt;_                 File containing initial import map (defaults to importmap.json, supports .js with a JSON import map embedded, or HTML with an inline import map)
-* `-C, --conditions` &lt;[environments](#environments)&gt;  Comma-separated environment condition overrides (default: browser,development,module)
+* `-C, --conditions` _&lt;environments&gt;_  Comma-separated environment condition overrides (default: browser,development,module)
 * `-r, --resolution` &lt;[resolutions](#resolutions)&gt;   Comma-separated dependency resolution overrides
 * `-p, --provider` &lt;[providers](#providers)&gt;        Default module provider.
 Available providers: jspm.io, nodemodules, deno, jsdelivr, skypack, unpkg, esm.sh, jspm.io#system
 * `--cache` _&lt;mode&gt;_                   Cache mode for fetches (online, offline, no-cache) (default: online)